Identifying Chart Patterns

 There are two main types of Head & Shoulders patterns:

-■ Head & Shoulders Top (it is signaling reversal of an uptrend)
+■ Head & Shoulders Top (signals a reversal of an uptrend)

-■ Head & Shoulders Bottom (it is signaling reversal of a downtrend)
+■ Head & Shoulders Bottom (signals a reversal of a downtrend)

-Timeframe: Best time frame to identify Head & Shoulders patterns starts from a few weeks to some months.
+Timeframe: The best timeframe to identify Head & Shoulders patterns ranges from a few weeks to several months.

 2.2 Double Tops & Bottoms Chart Pattern